 Let’s now take a look at what kind of green screen stock footage you may want to use.

 We’ll cover where you can look for your desired footage.
-In addition, we’ll discuss special technical considerations that may apply with chroma key work.
+In addition, we’ll discuss special technical considerations that may apply to chroma key work.

 Outdoor Geographic Settings

 One important consideration when using any stock footage is lighting.
 Obviously, outdoor video is shot either in daylight or under night-photography conditions.
 Therefore, you’ll want to match those conditions in the video footage of your foreground subjects.

 In particular, take a careful look at the time of day, the angle of the light, and the aperture and ISO settings of the stock video.
 Then, match those qualities as carefully as you can in your green-screen shooting, to make your final broadcast look as realistic as possible.

 Indoor Stock Footage